AR-Devices/AROne/README.md

 * Display data from *ARGoggle* (device name: undecided)
 * SSO via Facebook, Twitter
 * Scoreboard let you compete with your friends *or anyone around you* (feature TBD)
+* Track your ski activity on a snow summit map.
+* Find out where are your friends at ski resort, with real-time friend tracking on a ski map.